Spr 2025-26

 REQUIREMENTS

-- There will be 5 regular Problem Sets (50% of class grade), and one extra ungraded Problem Set (PS0) that will be a check-list confirming that you have done the basic things for the class: downloaded the text, read the syllabus, read the blog-post rules, signed up for the blog-post, read the primer, etc.
+- There will be 5 regular Problem Sets (25% of class grade), and one extra ungraded Problem Set (PS0) that will be a check-list confirming that you have done the basic things for the class: downloaded the text, read the syllabus, read the collaboration rules, etc.

 -